pimutils/vdirsyncer/docs/config.rst

     b = ...
     #conflict_resolution = ...

+- Pair names can consist of any alphanumeric characters and the underscore.

 - ``a`` and ``b`` reference the storages to sync by their names.

 - ``collections``: Optional, a comma-separated list of collections to